-But for those of us in the diabetes community, travel is a who-beast of a different color.
+But for those of us in the diabetes community, travel at any time of the year can feel daunting!
 Trying to remember what to pack and how to be prepared for unpredictable settings can leave you in an anxious sweat.
 FEAR NOT my weary traveler!
 I’ve both ‘been there’ and ‘done that’ and have some practical tips to help make sure your holiday travel won’t be waylaid (at least, not by diabetes).

 Before you leave

 One of the best things you can do to ease the stressors of holiday travel is to pop into your doctor’s office for a quick checkup.
 Not only can you discuss any necessary changes to medications (time zone, elevation, and/or climate changes might require a shift) but they can hand you paper prescriptions for backup supplies and medication should you need it.